delta6626/365-days-of-code/README.md

 - Day 52 ✅: Responsive footer, Favicon and Logo, UI tweaks
 - Day 53 ✅: Redesigned the table view to make it cleaner
 - Day 54 ✅: Refactored core components to adopt the new table layout + minor fixes
+- Day 55 ✅: Refactored Nebula to remove unused imports.
+Created a new project: [Simple Book Manager](https://github.com/delta6626/simpleBookManager) as part of a university assignment.

 ---